kalinchuk/scelbi/README.md

 Reference the [SCELBI Computer Museum](https://www.scelbi.com/) website for documentation, images and software related to the SCELBI computer.

+Note on parts: Unless specified, all resistors are 1/4W.

 ## PCBs

 The PCBs were re-created by tracing the original PCBs in KiCAD.
 PCB sets are available at [www.kalinchuk.com](https://www.kalinchuk.com/product-page/scelbi-8b-pcb-set-8-boards).
 Additional RAM boards and other I/O boards are also available at www.kalinchuk.com.